Bug #874

 <dillon@backplane.com>

-Updated by stephane.russell almost 17 years ago
+Updated by stephane.russell about 17 years ago

 It seems "exec 3>&1" is supposed to open descriptor 3 when it's closed.